Appalachian floods kill at least 16 as rescue teams deploy

 “With more rainfall forecasted over the next few days, we want to lean forward in providing as many resources possible to assist those affected,” Youngkin said in a statement.

-While some floodwaters receded after peaking Thursday, the National Weather Service said flash flooding remained possible through Friday evening in places across the region.
+The National Weather Service said another storm front adding misery to flood victims in St. Louis, Missouri on Friday could bring more thunderstorms to the Appalachians, where flash flash flooding remained possible through Friday evening in places across the region.

+Brandon Bonds, a weather service meteorologist in Jackson, said some places could see more rain Friday afternoon and begin to dry out on Saturday “before things pick back up Sunday and into next week.”

-The hardest hit areas of eastern Kentucky received between 8 and 10 1/2 inches over a 48-hour period ending Thursday, said Brandon Bonds, meteorologist at the National Weather Service in Jackson.
-Some areas got more rain overnight, including Martin County, which was pounded with another 3 inches or so leading to new a flash flood warning on Friday.
+The hardest hit areas of eastern Kentucky received between 8 and 10 1/2 inches over a 48-hour period ending Thursday, Bonds said.
+Some areas got more rain overnight, including Martin County, which was pounded with another 3 inches or so leading to the new flood warning.

 The North Fork of the Kentucky River rose to broke records in at least two places.
 A river gauge recorded 20.9 feet (6.4 meters) in Whitesburg, more than 6 feet (1.8 meters) over the previous record, and the river crested at a record 43.47 feet (13.25 meters) in Jackson, Bonds said.